ptsgmartins/cv-LaTeX-template/README.md

 - `xcolor` - I use color in the section headers
 - `titling` - customized title block.
 A bit of overkill (could just do the same without using `\maketitle`)

 Also, I set paragraph indentation to 0 em (no indentation) and spacing between paragraphs to 0.5 em.
-This makes it easier to list things easier, but simply writing one per line.
+This makes it easier to list things that don't necessarily look like lists, by simply writing one entry per line.